Write a Letter to the Editor

 Letters to the Editor are generally written in direct response to a recent story or in reaction to a current event.
 It helps your chances of publication if you can tie it to one of these.
-Unfortunately, for the foreseeable future, the current pandemic and the related loss of life and suffering have made many people and news outlets more willing to discuss tough issues around death, including end-of-life planning and medical aid in dying.
+If you have an experience with a loved one who wanted this option but did not have it because of living in Ohio or if another state passes a law, sharing your story helps others understand the importance of this option.

 2. Find out the word-limit constraint.

 3. Write your letter.
-Reach out to us if you need help.
+Reach out to us if you need help at Info@OhioOptions.org.

-Your personal thoughts and experiences are the most compelling.
+Your thoughts and experiences are the most compelling.
 Everyone’s story is different, but there is always something that another person will be able to relate to.
 Do not shy away from being very descriptive and specific.
-Some facts and focus areas that you may want to include within your letter are below.
-Following that is a sample letter that you can use as a guide to get started (the trickiest part of any writing task.)
+Below are some facts and focus areas you may want to include in your letter.
+Below is a sample letter you can use as a guide to get started (the trickiest part of any writing task.)
 We are also here to help you share your story if you would like.

 Focus Areas- Choose 1 or 2